-On this post it is showed different software that can be used as a IoT solutions with the Industrial Shields equipment.
+This post it is showed different software that can be used as an IoT solutions with the Industrial Shields equipment.

 Firmata is a protocol to communicate between Microcontroller (as Arduino) from software on a Computer (as can be a Panel PC).
-This protocol can work as a firmware on any Microcontroller architecture, also as software on any computer software.
-On Industrial Shields case with firmata you can use the Panel PC or a Computer as a Client, and a Industrial Shields PLC as a Host.
-With this protocol you can communicate both equipment for example through Ethernet.
+This protocol can work as firmware on any Microcontroller architecture, also as software on any computer software.
+On Industrial Shields case with firmata you can use the Panel PC or a Computer as a Client, and an Industrial Shields PLC as a Host.
+With this protocol, you can communicate both equipments for example through Ethernet.

-So, with user interface from the Panel PC or a computer it is possible to use interact with a Arduino based PLC.
+So, with a user interface from the Panel PC or a computer, it is possible to use interact with an Arduino based PLC.
 Firmata is based on the midi message format in this commands bytes are 8 bits and data bytes are 7 bits.
-For example the midi Channel Pressure command 0xD0 message is 2 bytes long, in Firmata the Command 0xD0 is used to enable reporting for a digital port (collection of 8 pins).
+For example, the midi Channel Pressure command 0xD0 message is 2 bytes long, in Firmata the Command 0xD0 is used to enable reporting for a digital port (collection of 8 pins).
 Both the midi and Firmata versions are 2 bytes long, but the meaning is obviously different.

 There are two main models of usage of Firmata.
 In one model, the author of the Arduino sketch uses the various methods provided by the Firmata library to selectively send and receive data between the Arduino device and the software running on the host computer.

 The second and more common model is to load a general purpose sketch called StandardFirmata on the Arduino board and then use the host computer exclusively to interact with the Arduino board.
 StandardFirmata is located in the Arduino IDE in File -> Examples -> Firmata.